 Wash and drain the ½ cup Rice and ½ cup moong dal.
 Let them stand for 5 to 10 minutes.

-Heat 3 tablespoon Ghee in the pressure cooker and fry the 6-7 Cashew Nuts on low flame.
+Heat 3 tbsp Ghee in the pressure cooker and fry the 6-7 Cashew Nuts on low flame.
 Drain and keep aside.

 Making the Tempering: